sbpo/React-conversational-forms/README.md

   <Conversation>

     <ChatableWrapper typingTime={500}>
-      <div>This component will display after 500 ms typing time, and then auto continue</div>
+      <div>This component will display after 500ms typing time, and then auto-continue</div>
     </ChatableWrapper>

     <ChatableWrapper typingTime={500}>